 Our service does not end with getting you the cheapest rates, we will also manage your switch and make sure that you transfer to your new supplier as quickly as possible.
 Most importantly you will not suffer any interruption to your supply!

 The most important element of protecting your Company from unplanned price rises is two-fold.
 Firstly, we always advice customers moving into a new work premises is to compare and switch energy as soon as the lease or freehold agreement has been signed, to avoid being moved onto very expensive out-of-contract rates we help you find the cheap business electricity prices.

 Secondly, if you are coming to the end of a fixed term contract with your current supplier, it has never been more important to spend some time and go online to compare rates against what you are being offered on renewal.

 See the latest Business Electricity and Gas Prices using

 Ask your Energy Advice Line advisor to be subscribed to LIVE QUOTE so you can see the latest prices from all suppliers for your meter as and when they change.
 Suppliers prices are changing daily so it has never been more important to see the latest available.

 Check the wholesale market every Monday with our weekly price trends update.
 You can even subscribe and get the email delivered straight to your inbox.

 Contract Renewal Reminder Service

-Your Energy Advice Line account manager will contact you on approach to the end of your fixed term contract expiry date.
+Your account manager will contact you on approach to the end of your fixed term contract expiry date and the current business electricity price comparison rates.
 We will contact you with your renewal offer from your current supplier as well as compare them with what is available from other suppliers as new business options.